LatinScribe/BetaGoZero/README.md

 2015-Go9: Contains a data set of which originally contained some 9000 games (board size 9x9) selected from the top 50 players online up until 2015.
-We have pre-filtered any invalid games (non-complete/no score, resigned games, etc) where we do not have a complete game with a final score (so the actual number of games should be less).\
+We have pre-filtered any invalid games (non-complete/no score, resigned games, etc.) where we do not have a complete game with a final score (so the actual number of games should be less).\
 2015-Go9-small: A subset of 2015-Go9, which contains a data set of a couple hundred games for faster running times during testing.\